 From the very beginning, the company challenged the status quo, first by setting competitive prices and securing permissions for previously published content on behalf of authors, then by offering a direct-to-student delivery model and providing authors a thorough and professional publishing process.

 More than 25 years later, University Readers has transformed from a local, print-only course pack operation into Cognella, Inc., a national print and digital publishing service.
-Today, Cognella boasts four unique imprints, strong relationships with notable publisher partners and universities, and an experienced team of publishing professionals that bring passion and expertise to their work each and every day.
+Today, Cognella boasts four unique imprints, strong relationships with notable publisher partners and universities, and an experienced team of publishing professionals who bring passion and expertise to their work each and every day.